BIA-Obesity - Business Impact Assessment on Obesity and Population Level Nutrition

 In short

-This project assesses the largest Belgian, French and European food companies in terms of policies and commitments, as well as performance and practices, related to population nutrition and obesity prevention.
-Three major food industry sectors are screened: supermarkets, food and non-alcoholic beverage manufacturers, and quick service restaurants.
+This project assesses the largest Belgian companies in terms of commitments, as well as performance and practices, related to population nutrition and obesity prevention.
+Three major food industry sectors are screened: supermarkets, packaged food and non-alcoholic beverage manufacturers, and quick service restaurants.
 The purpose is to highlight where food companies are demonstrating leadership in relation to population nutrition and obesity prevention, and identify areas for improvement.

 Project description

-This study is conducted by researchers within Sciensano (Brussels) and the ‘Institut national de la recherche agronomique’ (INRA — Paris).
-It is part of a larger European project on Science and Technology in Childhood Obesity Prevention (STOP) led by Imperial College London.
+The first assessment 2019/2020 was conducted by researchers within Sciensano and was part of a larger European project on Science and Technology in Childhood Obesity Prevention (link is external) (STOP) led by Imperial College London.

 The BIA-Obesity consists of a range of indicators across six action domains (corporate nutrition strategy, product formulation, product labelling, product and brand promotion, product accessibility, relationships with other organisations).
+The BIA-Sustainability covers the following action domains: Corporate sustainability strategy, packaging, emissions, energy use, water and discharge, biodiversity, food loss and waste, environmental compliance, reducing animal-based products, sustainable products.
 Indicators are sector-specific and are tailored for the purposes of this project to the European context.

 This process results in the development of scorecards for each company to enable comparison at a sector level both nationally and internationally.
 The project clearly highlights areas in which companies are demonstrating leadership in the prevention of obesity, and indicates specific areas for improvement at a company, sector and industry level.